Algorithmic Operations: Lessons from Bandit Algorithms

 Poor representations from new categories

-When a new product category is added and a short time line is given, there’s pressure to reuse existing pipelines as much as possible.
-But those pipelines were developed in little anticipation of the new category and can not provide the appropriate representation.
+A demand for a new product category paired with a short timeline creates pressure to reuse existing pipelines as much as possible.
+However, those pipelines were developed in little anticipation of the new category and can not provide the appropriate representation.
 For example, as mentioned in Stone 2013, this was a constant challenge for Amazon engineers, as they expanded their retail business into new product categories, from books to virtually everything.
-A symptom of this is the anecdote of employees being forced to enter into the system whether a toy was hardcover or paperback.
+A symptom of this is the employees being forced to enter into the system whether a toy was hardcover or paperback.

 The incomparability across products necessitates either two partially or entirely separated DELL routines.
 Considering humans are in the loop, this splits attention and slows cycles.